 - Forcing your children to do things which they can’t do yet can bring bad effects on their emotional and mental health.

-- It will give them a feeling that they are not in control of their own actions and mentality.
+- It will give them a feeling that they are not leading their actions and mentality.

 - It may ruin their ability to be independent.

 - Not only that, but it may also lower their self-esteem or self-confidence.